 - ignore or put down your opinions or accomplishments?

-- blame you for his own abusive behaviour?
+- blame you for their own abusive behaviour?

 - see you as property or a sex object, rather than as a person?